sohelhussain/DSA/Implementation/BinaryHeap.md

 5. Recursively apply heapify on the swapped child node to maintain the heap property in the sub-tree.
 6. Repeat until all nodes satisfy the max-heap condition.

+# HeapSort Operation

+#### Goal: Sort the array in ascending order by repeatedly removing the maximum element from the heap.

+1. Swap the first element (root) with the last element in the heap.
+2. Reduce the heap size by 1 (ignore the sorted part).
+3. Call heapify() on the root to restore the heap property.
+4. Repeat steps 1–3 until all elements are sorted.
+5. The array is now sorted in ascending order.

 ```
 package heap;